 When you don’t have anything to physically frame an image such as a building or an object then you need to create a frame using the subject matter.
 You could argue that this one is pure documentary.
 However… do you think they really decided to sit on the steps whilst their guests milled around in a dress that cost tens of thousands of pounds?
 We will never know; but I doubt it.

 Now this one below of Princess Eugenie & Mr Jack Brooksbank.

 Whilst no doubt staged or ‘posed’ it looks incredibly natural.
-The carriage is at a stop (there is no movement in the wheels), they are turned towards each other, interacting with each other, eyes only for each other.
+The carriage is at a stop (there is no movement in the wheels), they are turned towards each other, interacting with each other, lost in the moment and each other.
 Its framed beautifully.
 Its perfect.

 Small differences but do you see what I mean…?

 As a pro photographer you are trained (or should be) to create images like this with what you have at the time.

 Image above: Alex Bramell

 As a photographer I never stop learning.
 And I’ve learnt that ‘pose’ or ‘posed’ or even ‘posing’ are not dirty words.
 They are essential for professional wedding photography.

 “Nikki is the talent to watch, constantly evolving as an artist.
 Her lucky clients are investing in sublime photography with a timeless quality that transcends fashion.”
 Damien Lovegrove, Internationally Acclaimed Portrait Photographer (and the man who taught me my lighting skills)